grpc-ecosystem/grpc-gateway/README.md

 - Generating JSON API handlers.
 - Method parameters in the request body.
 - Method parameters in the request path.
-- Method parameters in query string.
+- Method parameters in the query string.
 - Enum fields in the path parameter (including repeated enum fields).
 - Mapping streaming APIs to newline-delimited JSON streams.
 - Mapping HTTP headers with `Grpc-Metadata-` prefix to gRPC metadata (prefixed with `grpcgateway-`)